We may receive a commission for products purchased through the links on our site at NO additional cost to you.

 These oscillating saws vibrate thousands of times per minute to create the cutting motion with a specific oscillating angle.
 This makes it capable of doing precise cuts while leaving a relatively low footprint.
 The oscillation angle tells you how far the blade moves from side to side.
 More oscillating angle means more forceful cutting speed.
 While lower angles mean more controlled cuts and better precision.

 Ergonomics & Comfortable Grip

-Like sound and vibration, ergonomics are important.
+As sound and vibration, ergonomics are important.
 You will more than likely use a tool more than once.
 That is the point of buying a multi-tool.
-We found that the more comfortable a multi-tool was, the higher a chance we would reach for it.
+We found that the more comfortable a multi-tool was, the higher the chance we would reach for it.

 Focus on finding a tool that is easy to grip.
 The grip should be firm but soft enough to provide comfort.
 Long hours of use can lead to blisters, though, so wear gloves if you need to.

 Oscillation speed is another variable to consider.
 The speed of your cuts will determine how much work you can accomplish.
 Oscillations per minute (OPM) are high-velocity swings or oscillations from side to side carried out by the blade.
 Some applications or accessories require different speeds.
 A good speed to target is 20,000 OPM.
 Of course, you will find those that are higher than that, but for everyday use, it’s a fine ceiling to aim for.

 Look for oscillating tools that have variable speed adjustments.
 You need to be able to dial in at different speeds for different jobs and projects.
 Most will include this feature, but always make sure to check what they do before making a purchase.